JLESC/jlesc.github.io/_projects/workflow-endpoint-registry.md

 ### Timeline:

-The initial work that we propose here is
+The initial work that proposed is

 1. defining the schema for the registry, and implementing it as a REST service
 2. building some test elements, and entering them manually